mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 67:
+Added a hack to load the GB93_Caernarvon_AX tank.
+For what ever reason, this tank has a folder named _skins that causes TE to not find it..
+I'm deleting this part of the path so TE can find the primtive files.
+If you want the new custom textures, copy them over from the _skins folder after extracting the tank to res_mods.
+When you load the tank in TE, the custom paint should show up.

 ## Version 66:
 This version adds screen capturing to Tank Exporter.
 Please read the Help Pages for more information.